Fall City Floodplain Restoration Project

 Funding for the project:

-- Washington State Resource Conservation Office
+- Washington State Recreation and Conservation Office

 - King County Cooperative Watershed Management Grant (King County Flood Control District)